 The applicant spent the last two years conducting research on modern innovation parks, talking to industry experts, and analyzing the appropriate land uses.
-The applicant has decided to continue pursuing the appropriate general plan and zoning designations, as well as, an application to annex their proposed Aggie Research Campus project which is located on a 185-acre project site, immediately east of the City of Davis city limits, near the "Mace Curve", in unincorporated Yolo County.
+The applicant has decided to continue pursuing the appropriate general plan and zoning designations, as well as, an application to annex their proposed Aggie Research Campus project which is located on a 185- acre project site, immediately east of the City of Davis city limits, near the "Mace Curve", in unincorporated Yolo County.
 At build-out, the ARC would include up to 2,654,000 square feet of innovation center/business uses and 850 residential units of varied sizes and affordability.
 More specifically, the ARC project would include space for office, research & development, laboratory, advance manufacturing, prototyping, limited supportive retail, a hotel and a conference center, and include 850 residential units to provide a jobs/housing balance.
 The ARC proposal has been planned to be in conformance with the mixed-use project alternative that was analyzed in the MRIC EIR.
-A comparison of the prior MRIC proposal and the current ARC project proposal is being prepared and will be posted the City website in the near future.
+The project is undergoing appropriate CEQA analysis (supplemental EIR), specifically evaluating changed environmental conditions.